 Due to the extreme isolation, rugged terrain, and unpredictable weather conditions, travel insurance for the Everest Base Camp Trek is non-negotiable.
 The Everest region is very remote and lacks any road access.
 Because of these factors, the mountain landscapes and trekking routes have little to no access to immediate medical assistance.
 In the mountains and on the treks, air rescue is the only option.
 Standard trekking safety measures do next to nothing to reduce the very real dangers that high-altitude trekking carries.

-During the Everest Base Camp Trek, the only option for treks suffering from altitude sickness, injury, or sudden illness is a helicopter evacuation.
+During the Everest Base Camp Trek, the only option for trekkers suffering from altitude sickness, injury, or sudden illness is a helicopter evacuation.
 These evacuations must be done very carefully, and without travel insurance, they would be far too costly for trekkers to afford.
 Comprehensive travel insurance allows trekkers to concentrate on the trek itself, while covering important medical evacuations, costs, and trip cancellations or disruptions.

 Personal Wearing Gear List & Recommendations by Hill Sherpa Trekking